ShankarAnush/statusCodes/README.md

 # statusCodes
-An application to expose RESTful API on AWS using AWS serverless service
+An application to expose RESTful API on AWS using AWS lambda functions

+## Features

+- Returns random HTTP status codes: 200, 300, 400, 500, 501, 503, 507
+- Uses AWS API Gateway for endpoint management
+- Authenticates using an API key
+- Includes CloudWatch alarm to monitor 5xx responses

 ## Prerequisites